Institutional partners are universities that are committed to scaling undergraduate research.

 However, we hope that departments would also be committed to engaging women and gender-marginalized individuals in their other research positions.

-We are looking for departments to increase their research capacity by at least 20 students overall.
-We expect most institutional partners to be large universities, with hundreds of undergraduate students.
+When we launched the program, we were looking to engage departments that could engage at least 20 students per term.
+We expected most institutional partners to be large universities, with hundreds of undergraduate students.

-Additionally, there are opportunities for individual students to become involved in the program through individual applications.
-Details for student applications to participate can be found under the undergraduate research training course page
+If institutional partnerships seem unlikely, students are also able to apply in groups.
+Details about student participation can be found under the undergraduate research training course page

 What are the consequences of institutional partners not meeting the 80% threshold of students from underrepresented populations?